laststance/react-typescript-todomvc-2022/README.md

 ```

 After that you'll seen the console which are server processes messages.
-Let follow the message, You put in URL that `http://localhost:3000/`, You'll got todo app as same as Demo and let feel free to modify code innter `src/`!!
+Let's follow the message and put in URL `http://localhost:3000/` your browsers adressbar,
+and then you'll got todo app as same as Demo. let's modify under the `src/` code feel free!!

 ![console](images/launch_dev_server.png)